omegaml/omegaml/docs/source/admin/examples.rst

 Testing your installation
 =========================

-After omegaml is setup and is ready to function, you can test to see if the setup is configured well using few example scripts we have shipped with omegaml.
+After omega|ml is setup and is ready to function, you can test to see if the setup is configured well using few example scripts we have shipped with omegaml.
 Example scripts are located in ``<libdir>/omegaml/omegaml/examples/`` As of now we have included two